majorbriggs/Metronome/README.md

 # Metronome for Wear OS

 A free, open-source metronome for Wear OS.
-Demo project created almost completely using Claude Code.

 ## Features